Direct Aid Program (DAP) – Kolkata

 What activities are eligible for DAP support?

-· Education, innovation & entrepreneurship: under education, projects that work towards increasing access to education and learning opportunities.
-Under skills and entrepreneurship, projects that promote micro and small scale industries that have been impacted due to COVID-19.
+· Education, skills & entrepreneurship: under education, projects that work towards increasing access to education and learning opportunities.
+Under skills and entrepreneurship, projects that promote micro and small-scale industries that have been impacted due to COVID-19.

-· Gender equality and women’s empowerment: projects that address gender-sensitive issues including women’s health and nutrition requirements, economic empowerment and that help end violence and discrimination.
+· Women’s empowerment: projects that address gender-sensitive issues including women’s health and nutrition requirements, economic empowerment and that help end violence and discrimination.
+Water, sanitation and hygiene (WASH) access for women and children is also a focus.

 · Agricultural productivity: projects that directly support productivity in India’s agricultural sector and its communities.